Your safety and security are important to us.

-- Don't carry your Social Security card in your wallet or write it on your checks.
+- Do not carry your Social Security card in your wallet.
 Only give out your SSN when absolutely necessary.

-- Watch out for “shoulder surfers". use your free hand to shield the keypad when using pay phones and ATMs.
+- Protect your PIN.
+Watch out for “shoulder surfers.”
+Use your free hand to shield the keypad when using your debit card.

 - Collect mail promptly.
-Ask the post office to put your mail on hold when you are away from home for more than a day or two.
+Ask the post office to put your mail on hold when you are away from home for an extended period of time.

 - Keep your receipts.
-Ask for carbons and incorrect charge slips as well.
 Promptly compare receipts with account statements.
 Watch for unauthorized transactions.

-- Tear up or shred unwanted receipts, credit offers, account statements, expired cards, etc., to prevent dumpster divers getting your personal information.
+- Shred unwanted receipts, credit offers, account statements, and expired cards, to prevent dumpster divers getting your personal information.

 - Store personal information in a safe place at home and at work.
-Don't leave it lying around.
+Do not leave it lying around.

-- Don't respond to unsolicited requests for personal information in the mail, over the phone or online.
+- Do not respond to unsolicited requests for personal information in the mail, over the phone or online.

-- Check your credit report* once a year.
-Check it more frequently if you suspect someone has gotten access to your account information.
+- Check your credit report once a year.
+Check it more frequently if you suspect someone has gained access to your account information. *